 Staying in a Capsule Hotel in Japan is definitely an experience in itself and well worth a try, especially if you’re travelling solo or with a group of friends.Continue reading “Capsule Hotels for Tourists in Japan”

 Situated about 35km from Nagano, the small town of Shibu Onsen sits in the Japanese Alps next to the slightly larger town of Yudanaka.
-It is full of traditional wooden ryokans (traditional inns) and onsens (hot baths).Continue reading “Shibu Onsen – Hot Baths & Snow Monkeys”
+It is full of wooden ryokans (traditional inns), onsens (hot baths) and like other onsen towns, many roam the streets in hotel-supplied yukata (light kimono) and geta (wooden sandals).Continue reading “Shibu Onsen – Hot Baths & Snow Monkeys”

 There’s just something magical about seeing a flurry of vivid, silk kimonos breezing through the streets of Gion in Japan’s cultural capital, Kyoto.